 - If a reemployment service is assigned, you must actively participate in the service.

 - You must continue to file weekly claims.

-Unemployment Benefits and Federal Income Tax in Connecticut
+Learn About Unemployment Benefits and Federal Income Tax in Connecticut

 Beneficiaries can alter the amount of federal unemployment benefits they receive by having taxes withheld from their payments.
-Doing so makes tax season more manageable, since, if you do receive unemployment compensation during the year, you must include it in your gross income when filing your taxes.
+Doing so makes tax season more manageable since you must include unemployment compensation in your gross income when filing your taxes.
 If you do not withhold, you may be required to make quarterly estimated tax payments.